microsoft/CNTK/Examples/Video/GettingStarted/README.md

 All video examples use CNTK Python API, so make sure that you can call CNTK API from your python environment by following the instruction in the above link.

-Also, all examples depend on `imageio` package, to install imageio dot he following:
+Also, all examples depend on `imageio` package, to install imageio do the following:

 * For Anaconda: `conda install -c pyzo imageio`
 * For pip: `pip install imageio`